Command Line Interface Setup

 What is Bash?

-Bash, or the Bourne-Again SHell, is a CLI that was created in 1989 by Brian Fox as a free software replacement for the Bourne Shell.
+Bash, or the __B__ourne-__A__gain __SH__ell, is a CLI that was created in 1989 by Brian Fox as a free software replacement for the Bourne Shell.
 A shell is a specific kind of CLI.
 Bash is “open source,” which means that anyone can read the code and suggest changes.
 Since its beginning, it has been supported by a large community of engineers who have worked to make it an incredible tool.
 Bash is the default shell for Linux and Mac up through macOS 10.14 (Mojave).
 For these reasons, Bash is the most used and widely distributed shell.
 If you want to learn more about Bash, this Wikipedia article is a good place to start.
+Better yet, try it yourself with one of our Bash courses.

 Bash Setup for Mac and Windows